Why is breast milk good for my baby?

 At about 6 months, start to offer your baby iron-rich solid foods.
 Continue to breastfeed or offer breast milk.
 For more information, see HealthLinkBC File #69c Baby’s First Foods.

 What do I eat when I am breastfeeding?

-Women who are breastfeeding may need 2 to 3 extra servings of food each day.
-Examples include adding fruit and yogurt for a snack, or an extra slice of toast at breakfast and an extra glass of milk at dinner.
+Women who are breastfeeding may need to eat a little more food each day.
+Examples include adding fruit and yogurt for a snack or an extra slice of toast at breakfast and an extra glass of milk at dinner.